lulebugl/webserv/srcs/parsing/GETTERS.md

   It returns a pointer to the matching child node if found, or `nullptr` if no child matches.

   Use this when you already have a `Node` (like a server node) and want to quickly find one of its route children by URI without iterating manually.
+#### 5. Retrieving Custom Error Pages

+- `getErrorPage(port, error)`
+  Returns a pointer to the configured error page path for the specified server port and HTTP error code.
+  Looks up the server-level configuration only and returns `nullptr` if no match is found.

+- `getErrorPage(port, error, uri)`
+  Similar to the above but first searches within the route (location) matching the given URI inside the specified server.
+  Falls back to the server-level configuration if no location-specific error page is found.
+  Returns a pointer to the error page path or `nullptr` if none is configured.

 ---